MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/hid-architecture.md

 | 0x0084 | 0x0004 | Yes | Yes | Yes | HID UPS Battery | Shared |
 | 0x008C | 0x0002 | No | Yes (Windows 8.1 and later) | Yes | Barcode Scanner (hidscanner.dll) | Shared |

-In the preceding table, the access mode for input HID clients is *Exclusive* to prevent other HID clients from intercepting or receiving global input state when they are not the target recipient of that input.
-Therefore, for security reasons RIM (Raw Input Manager) opens all such devices exclusively.
+In the preceding table, the access mode for input HID clients is *exclusive* to prevent other HID clients from intercepting or receiving global input state when they are not the target recipient of that input.
+For security reasons, Raw Input Manager (RIM) opens all such devices exclusively.

-If device is opened in *Exclusive* mode by  RIM (Raw Input Manager) user can still open HID device interface without requesting read and write permissions and obtain HID device information via HIDClass support routines (HidD\_GetXxx).
+If a device is opened in *exclusive* mode by RIM, the user can still open a HID device interface without requesting read and write permissions and obtain HID device information via HIDClass support routines (HidD\_GetXxx).

-Sharing mode allows multiple applications to access the device.
+Sharing mode allows multiple applications to access a device.
 For example, multiple applications can access a barcode scanner to inquire about device capabilities and retrieve statistics.
-However, retrieving decoded data from a barcode scanner is done in Exclusive mode.
+However, retrieving decoded data from a barcode scanner is done in *exclusive* mode.
 Usages are defined by the [USB-IF Usage Tables](https://usb.org/document-library/hid-usage-tables-121).

 *Multiple: Sensors usages from 0x00 – 0xFF are segmented for different purposes.
 For example 0x10 indicates a biometric sensor; 0x40 indicates a light sensor.
 Those allocations are not contiguous.
 For the list of sensor usages, see [USB-IF Device Class Definitions for HID](https://www.usb.org/document-library/device-class-definition-hid-111).
 For information about sensors usages that are supported in Windows, [HID Sensors Usages](/windows-hardware/design/whitepapers/hid-sensors-usages).

 ## The HID Transport Driver